 For run-time security, a new type of security product called a ‘container firewall’ such as the one from NeuVector is required.
 A container firewall combines traditional Layer 7 network filtering with cloud-native intelligence to inspect and protect container traffic.
 Container firewalls are integrated with container orchestration tools such as Kubernetes, Docker Swarm, Rancher and RedHat OpenShift so that protection is maintained as containers scale up, down, or across hosts.

 In addition to threat and violation detection, container firewalls are also able to monitor the hosts they sit on as well as container processes for suspicious activity.
 For example, the Apache Struts exploit recently used in the Equifax breach or a Dirty Cow exploit could allow an attacker to gain control of a host or container and break out of it.

 Although a few companies like Google and Facebook have fully automated deployment pipelines, most enterprises are inching their way toward that goal.
 But that’s ok.
 What is important is to map out the pipeline security requirements as outlined above and begin to automate what can be easily done first.
 Manual processes or traditional scripting can be used to make sure other security requirements are addressed.
 For example, triggering vulnerability scanning during the build process and periodically for registries is easily automated.
 The NeuVector container firewall will automatically run Docker and Kubernetes CIS benchmark security tests, scan running containers, and adapt firewall rules as containers scale.

 Cloud-native, continuous container security is achievable by all enterprises as they migrate to containerized applications.
-Understanding how security solutions such as Black Duck by Synopsys, orchestration tools, and the NeuVector container firewall can address the different phases of the pipeline will be critical to enterprise security going forward.
+Understanding how security solutions such as Black Duck, orchestration tools, and the NeuVector container firewall can address the different phases of the pipeline will be critical to enterprise security going forward.